IHE/HIE-Whitepaper/README.md

 This is a white paper of the IHE IT Infrastructure (ITI) domain.

-This white paper is published on March xx, 2021.
+This white paper is published on March 19, 2021.
 Comments are invited at any time and can be submitted using the [ITI Public Comment form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/HIE-Whitepaper/issues/new?template=public-comment-issue-template.md).
 Please reference the section that your comment applies to.

 General information about IHE can be found at [https://www.ihe.net](https://www.ihe.net/).